gmeijers/KSA-SSKS/README.md

 ⚠️ **Important:** Make a backup first!

-1. Navigate to your Kitten Space Agency installation directory.
-2. Back up the following files (in case you want to restore later):
-   - `Content/Core/Astronomicals.xml`
-   - `Content/Core/SolSystem.xml`
-3. Copy all files from this mod into the **main directory** of Kitten Space Agency.
+1. Copy all files from this mod into the **main directory** of Kitten Space Agency.
-4. Launch the game and enjoy exploring the Kerbol System at Sol scale!
+2. Launch the game and enjoy exploring the Kerbol System at Sol scale!

 ---

 ## Notes

 - This is my first attempt at modding KSA, so there’s probably a much better way to implement this.
-- KSA doesn't seem to play nice with smaller celestial bodies.
+- Still need to create a mesh to make smaller bodies look good.
 Moons like Minmus, ~~Dres~~, and Ike look pretty awkward at the moment.
 - I can’t be bothered to polish it more right now, but I’m **very open to feedback, suggestions, or pull requests**.
 - Use this mod however you like — no restrictions.
 - This is more of a proof of concept than anything.
 Many bodies don't look nice, there are no terrain features yet and don't even try landing.